Rishi2600/turbin3-Q1-26/ts/README.md

 - used the `mintTo` function to establish a mint to that ATA we created earlier.
 - created a receiver ATA where I can send the token form my senders ATA.
 - sent the token from my sender ATA to my receiver ATA using the `transfer` function from the `@solana/spl-token` library.

+### Todo after this -
+- Currently sending the token from the `spl_mint` file itself (because currently I am using manually generated ATA), but I will migrate to the `spl_migrate` file to do the transfer.
+- I will add the metadata to the mint account using **metaplex**